benyap/terraform-aws-modules/cloudfront-distribution/README.md

 ## Required variables

-- `bucket_id`: The name of the S3 bucket the website is hosted on.
+- `origin_id`: The name for the origin.

-- `website_endpoint`: The endpoint URL for the S3 site.
+- `website_endpoint`: The endpoint URL for the distribution.

 - `duplicate_content_penalty_secret`: Value that will be used in a custom header for a CloudFront distribution to gain access to the origin S3 bucket.

 - `certificate_arn`: The id of an SSL certificate for this domain from AWS Certificate Manager.

-- `index_document`: The index document file name for the site.

-- `error_document`: The error document file name for the site.

-- `domain_alias`: Alternate domain name (CNAME) for this distribution.

 - `project_tag`: The value for tag 'Project'.